-The Victoria Foundation grants more than a million dollars a month to support hundreds of organizations each year – 366 in 2014 alone.
+The Victoria Foundation grants more than a million dollars a month to support hundreds of organizations each year.
 We have a long and valued history of strengthening community wellbeing by investing in people, opportunities and solutions.
 Building on our connections and knowledge of the non-profit sector, we provide insightful, effective grants to increase the vitality of our communities.

 Most of our grants follow recommendations from fund holders to grant to organizations that they wish to support.
 All of these grant recipients are registered charities in Canada or other qualified organizations under the Income Tax Act.